Don’t get me wrong, black coffee is great, but a big splash of heavy cream swirling through your hot coffee?

 Milk was always my go-to.
 I will put milk in tea too.
 Not to mention cereal wouldn’t be the same without it.

 Imagine that lovely smoothness milk gives to coffee.
 Now imagine the coffee thicker and richer.
-Where milk compliments the flavor of coffee, heavy cream put coffee on stage and tells the whole town how great it is!
+Where milk compliments the flavor of coffee, heavy cream puts the coffee on stage and tells the whole town how great it is!

 Heavy cream has caught the attention of the health and fitness world.